-In view of the objectives pursued by Regulation 1049/2001, notably to give the public the widest possible right of access to documents, 4 "the exceptions to that right [...] must be interpreted and applied strictly".5
+In view of the objectives pursued by Regulation 1049/2001, notably to give the public the widest possible right of access to documents, the exceptions to that right [...] must be interpreted and applied strictly.

-Having carefully examined the documents identified above in light of the applicable legal framework, I am pleased to inform you that partial access is given to all documents where only some personal data have been withheld in accordance with Article 4(1)(b) of Regulation 1049/2001.
-The legal reasoning underlying the protection of these personal data is provided below.
+I am glad to inform you that access can be granted to the content of all 8 documents.
+However, some personal data have been withheld in accordance with Article 4(1)(b) of Regulation 1049/2001.
+In line with the Commission's commitment to ensure transparency and accountability6, the names of the Members of Cabinet are disclosed.